AbdulrahmanAlwabil/IS370_project/README.md

 ### Next, run client_main.py in another dedicated terminal.
 This module has the GUI functionality as well as maintaining communications with the client script.
 ### You can now sign up with a username and a password, and it should work as long as the server is running

-## 6
-### If you are using MacOS and find some trouble even after doing the 5  steps above, it might be caused by the file paths in database/db_manager.py and server.py.
-You can change the variable 'is_Windows' (line 4 in db_manager.py and line 26 in server.py) to True if you are using Windows, or to False if you are using MacOS.
-(This is a simple way to make sure that our app runs on both OSs.).
-By default is_Windows = False.

 # Final Notes
 ### You can create multiple accounts, and every account created will be displayed to every other user.
 There is no need to add friends.